Z3TA/webide/README.txt

 Moving user to another server using ZFS
 ---------------------------------------
 Run this command from the server you want to move the user TO:
-`ssh root@whereuserat 'zfs snapshot fromvol/home/nameofuser@backup && zfs send fromvol/home/nameofuser@backup' | sudo zfs receive tovol/home/nameofuser`
+`ssh root@whereuserat 'zfs snapshot fromvol/home/nameofuser@backup && zfs send fromvol/home/nameofuser@backup' | pv | sudo zfs receive tovol/home/nameofuser`

 (The same method can be used to make backups, see backup.sh)